European stocks fall as inflation concerns mount

-May 19 (Reuters) - European stocks headed lower on Wednesday, tracking weakness on Wall Street, as investors grew wary of rising inflationary pressures increasing the chances of an early tightening of monetary policy.
+May 19 (Reuters) - European stocks headed lower on Wednesday, tracking weakness on Wall Street, as investors grew wary of rising inflationary pressures increasing the odds of an early tightening of monetary policy.

-The pan-European STOXX 600 index .STOXX fell 1.1% by 0711 GMT, trading less than 2% below its all-time highs.
-Euro zone stocks .STOXXE felt the pressure as the euro touched a four-month high, making exports more expensive.
+The pan-European STOXX 600 index .STOXX fell 1.1%, but was trading less than 2% below its all-time high.
+Miners, travel and technology stocks were the top decliners.

 A jump in regulated electricity and gas bills and clothing and footwear prices saw British consumer price inflation more than double in April, data showed on Wednesday.

-While central bank policymakers expect the surge to be temporary, investors are worried that the price rises may last for a prolonged period of time, pushing central banks to counter it with policy tightening.
+Central bank policymakers expect the surge to be temporary, but investors are worried that the price rises may last for a prolonged period of time, pushing central banks to counter it with policy tightening.

+"The worries that you see around inflation and long bond yields starting to tick up, particularly in the U.S., are concerns on a global equity level and they will impact Europe," said Aaron Barnfather, European equities portfolio manager at Lazard Asset Management.

+"But Europe has lot less risks because we haven't performed as well, and from the quantitative easing point of view, the ECB has been clear that they will continue for some period of time."

+The European Central Bank chief Christine Lagarde said on Tuesday it was "essential that monetary and fiscal support are not withdrawn too soon."

-Investors will be watching for more clues on policymakers' views on inflation when the U.S. Federal Reserve releases its minutes from the latest policy meeting.
+Investors will be watching for more clues on inflation when the U.S. Federal Reserve releases its minutes from the latest policy meeting later in the day.

-A retreat in commodity prices made miners and oil and gas stocks among the top losers in Europe.
+A volatility gauge .V2TX of European equities rose to its highest almost a week.

+Chip stocks came under pressure, with ASM International ASMI.AS, ASML ASML.AS and Infineon Technologies IFXGn.DE down more than 2% on concerns about a global semiconductor shortage.

+A report by German Economic Institute showed bottlenecks in the supply of raw materials could cost Germany a rapid recovery from the economic impact of the coronavirus pandemic, with two-thirds of the sectors reporting supply constraints.

+European banks .SX7P posted the smallest declines, helped by rising euro zone government bond yields.
+US/

-Swiss wealth manager Julius Baer BAER.S inched up 1% after it posted an 8% rise in assets under management for the first four months of 2021.
+Swiss wealth manager Julius Baer BAER.S gained 2% after it posted an 8% rise in assets under management for the first four months of 2021.

+British infrastructure investor John Laing Group JLG.L surged 11.3% after U.S. private equity firm KKR KKR.N agreed to buy the company in a deal valued at about 2 billion pounds ($2.84 billion).

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Arun Koyyur)